Violence in French sports clubs: Nearly 60% of athletes affected, according to a previously unpublished study

 Team sports (soccer, rugby, handball, basketball) and combat sports appear to pose the highest risk, particularly in terms of physical violence among participants, likely due to frequent physical contact, territorial disputes, and team dynamics.

-The athletes who appear to be most at risk are men over the age of 20 who participate in team sports, 57% of whom report physical violence.
-In contrast, precision and artistic sports, such as archery, rhythmic gymnastics, dance, and synchronized swimming, show significantly lower rates (7%).
+The athletes who appear to be at the highest risk are men over the age of 20 who participate in team sports, 57% of whom report physical violence.
+In contrast, precision and artistic sports—such as archery, rhythmic gymnastics, dance, and synchronized swimming—have significantly lower prevalence rates (7%).

 The higher the level, the more commonplace violence becomes